Rondinello

 Pro Tips for Day 1

-• Save two cheap meal backups before the group leaves the hotel.
+• Save two cheap meal options near the final stop before the group gets hungry.

 Love this vibe?